 - Male headship was not birthed by patriarchy.
 While abuses of power have been perpetuated by the patriarchy, and should be fought against, this is not the case with male headship and female submission.
 They find their genesis in God’s creative order.

 God created man before the woman, giving him commands, animals to name, and knew that he needed a helper, Eve, whom God also allowed him to name (Genesis 2:19-24).
-Moreover, man is the representative of the human race (1 Corinthians 15:21-22), from whom we have inherited a sinful nature (Romans 5:12-20).
+Moreover, man is the representative of the human race (1 Corinthians 15:21-22), through whom sin entered the world (Romans 5:12).
 Lastly, Adam was held accountable for the sin in Eden despite the fact that Eve ate the fruit first (Genesis 3:8-9).

 As male headship comes from God Himself and was founded upon the creative order rather than patriarchy, it demands our attention.
 We must heed to it.
 Men are to lovingly lead as women willingly and joyfully submit to their headship.
 He is to be Christ to her; reflecting Christ’s love for His church.